 - Second = discussion in principle and on the content of the bylaw

-- Third reading = final discussion, including any changes made along the way.
+- Third reading = final discussion, including any changes made along the way

-Between first and second readings of any proposed Policy Statement bylaw, Trust Council must refer the proposed Policy Statement bylaw to the board of each regional district, all or part of which is in the Islands Trust Area, for review and comment by the board, and to First Nations.
+Between first and second readings of any proposed Policy Statement bylaw, Trust Council must refer the proposed Policy Statement bylaw to the board of each regional district, all or part of which is in the Islands Trust Area, for review and comment by the board, and to First Nation Governing Bodies.
 The bylaw must be approved by provincial Minister of Municipal Affairs before Trust Council votes to adopt it.

 Has Trust Council given an Islands Trust Policy Statement bylaw any readings?